Constructions of superabundant tropical curves in higher genus: Non-realizable curves

 \subsection{Moduli spaces with larger than expected dimension}

-Superabundancy is not sufficient for non-realizability, even generically for curves of the given combinatorical type, since the moduli space of the corresponding algebraic curves may also have dimension larger than expected.
+Superabundancy is not sufficient for non-realizability, even generically for curves of the given combinatorial type, since the moduli space of the corresponding algebraic curves may also have dimension larger than expected.